Pongpang-2102/Data-Science-Bootcamp_DataRockie/README.md

 3. Pao Ying Chub Games (AKA Rock-Paper-Scissors game)  : This part represent playable Rock-Paper-Scissors games written from R
 4. Basic Dataframe creation using R :  Dataframe Creation Demonstration using R

----others will be updated soon ----
+---other Project will be updated soon ----